holstegelab/TREAT/README.md

 - `treat_run.log`: a recapitulation of the job along with a replicable command
 - `sample.vcf.gz`: the main VCF file summarizing the genotype of the target regions in the target genomes

-## How do you run TREAT
-To run **TREAT**, you can follow these steps:
-- `conda activate treat         # activate the right conda environment`
-- `TREAT.py -h         # run TREAT`

 ## Toolkit
 **TREAT** contains several tools to manipulate and analyze sequencing data.
 Three main analysis strategies are available in **TREAT**:
+- `assembly`: genotype the target region in the target genomes with targeted local assembly using **otter** of the single reads.
+Genotypes are always given as the size of the region of interest
 - `reads`: genotype the target region in the target genomes using single reads and a clustering framework.
 Genotypes are always given as the size of the region of interest
-- `assembly`: genotype the target region in the target genomes with targeted local assembly of the single reads.
-Genotypes are always given as the size of the region of interest
-- `merge`: can be used to combine multiple VCF.
-Genotypes are always given as the size of the region of interest
 - `analysis`: can be used to do downstream analysis of tandem repeats.
 Currently, two analyses are implemented: outlier analysis and case-control analysis
+- `plot`: can be used to plot tandem repeats across samples
+- `merge`: can be used to combine multiple VCF.
+Genotypes are always given as the size of the region of interest.
+Beta version.
-Typing `/path/to/treat/bin/TREAT.py [reads/assembly/merge] -h` will show the help message specific to the analysis of interest, along with all available run parameters.
+Typing `TREAT.py [reads/assembly/analysis/plot] -h` will show the help message specific to the analysis of interest, along with all available run parameters.

 ## Assembly analysis
 The `assembly` analysis take advantage of all sequencing reads aligning to the target region to perform local assembly of the target regions.
 Local assembly is done with [**otter**](https://github.com/holstegelab/otter).
 The procedure goes as it follows: